-- Around 4 in 10 people diagnosed with oesophageal cancer survive their disease for at least one year after diagnosis.
+- More than 4 in 10 (42%) people diagnosed with oesophageal cancer in England and Wales survive their disease for one year or more (2010-11).

-- Oesophageal cancer survival is higher for patients diagnosed at a younger age.
+- Oesophageal cancer survival is highest for people diagnosed under 60 years old.

 - 89% of oesophageal cancer cases each year in the UK are linked to major lifestyle and other risk factors.

 - A person’s risk of developing oesophageal cancer depends on many factors , including age , genetics , and exposure to risk factors (including some potentially avoidable lifestyle factors).